LarsIndus/local-gaussian-correlation/README.md

 The function "plot_localgauss_diagonal" takes two-dimensional data as input and calculates local Gaussian correlation estimates along the diagonal, again by using the "localgauss" package.
 It then outputs a line plot.

+More information about these functions is given in the respective code.

 ## Reproduce Figures from Thesis